choldgraf/choldgraf.github.io/_sources/about.md.txt

+---
+:description: A little bit about me...
+---
 # About me

 I help run [2i2c - the International Interactive Computing Collaboration](https://2i2c.org), a non-profit dedicated to open source infrastructure for interactive computing in research and education.